Your body needs calcium so that you can use your muscles. Calcium also keeps your bones and teeth strong and your heart healthy.

 When you were in the hospital, you were given fluids through an IV and drugs to help lower the calcium level in your blood.
-If you have cancer, you may have had treatment for that also.
-If your hypercalcemia is caused by a gland problem, you may have had surgery to remove the gland.
+If you have cancer, you may have had treatment for that, as well.
+If your hypercalcemia is caused by a gland problem, you may have had surgery to remove that gland.

 Do not cut back on how much salt you eat.

-Your doctor will want you to come in for a follow-up appointment.
-You will probably also need to get blood tests after you go home.
+You will probably need to get blood tests after you go home.